craftcms/query/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Query.

+## Usage

-4. Go to “Utilities” in the Control Panel to execute queries database queries.
+Execute SQL queries by navigating to Utilities → Query in the Control Panel.